CAR: Conceptualization-Augmented Reasoner for Zero-Shot Commonsense Question Answering: Analysis and Discussion

 \section{Analysis and Discussion}

-In this section, we study the effects of conceptualization and the reasons that contribute to the success of CAR.
+In this section, we study the effects of conceptualization and the reasons contributing to CAR's success.
 First, we conduct expert evaluations on the synthetic QA pairs to study the quality and diversity of different CSKB augmentation methods in comparison with conceptualization.
 Second, we conduct training dynamics~\cite{DBLP:conf/emnlp/SwayamdiptaSLWH20} analysis to show that conceptualization-aided QA pairs can provide more \textit{ambiguous} examples helpful for training.
-Finally, we study the ablation of CAR and the effect of conceptualization from an out-of-domain generalization perspective (in Appendix~\ref{sec:appendix_ablation_study} and~\ref{sec:appendix_generalization_effect}).
+Finally, we study the impact of filtering ATOMIC10X with different critic thresholds, the ablations of CAR, and the effect of conceptualization from an out-of-domain generalization perspective in Appendix~\ref{sec:appendix_atomic10x_usage}, \ref{sec:appendix_ablation_study}, and~\ref{sec:appendix_generalization_effect}.